Python loop

 Practice focus

-A loop has three jobs: choose what to iterate over, decide what changes each round, and return or print the result in the exact shape the prompt asks for.
+A Python loop has three jobs: choose what to iterate over, decide what changes each round, and return or print the result in the exact shape the prompt asks for.
 Most beginner mistakes come from mixing those jobs together too early.

 Use the exercises below in order.
 Start with visiting each item, then keep a count or total, then search for one matching value.
 Once that feels stable, move into enumerate, range, filtering, and harder string traversal.